tsunami416604/azure-docs.hu-hu/articles/search/search-create-index-rest-api.md

     ```

 > [!Tip]
-> Az ellenőrzéshez sikerült is a portálon az indexek listában, vagy futtassa újra a parancsot szolgáltatáskapcsolódási ellenőrzéséhez használt megtekintéséhez a *hotels-powershell* az indexek gyűjteményben felsorolt index.
+> Az ellenőrzéshez a portálon az indexek lista sikerült is ellenőrizheti.

 <a name="load-documents"></a>